 Vieques has the brightest biobay in the world, and it's a crazy-romantic and magical thing to visit the night before your wedding.
 It really doesn't get more amazing than kayaking through the calm Caribbean water, watching fish light up electric green as they swim by you.
 The stars above are pretty incredible too.

-The island also features lighthouses, sugar-cane-plantation ruins, boating, snorkeling, horseback riding, art galleries, and all the other fun activities you'd imagine would keep your guests entertained on their vacation.
-The biggest advantage of getting married in Vieques is your ability to make your wedding feel like it's happening far, far away in paradise, when you're still in the United States.
+The island also features lighthouses, boating, snorkeling, horseback riding, art galleries, and all the other fun activities you'd imagine would keep your guests entertained on their vacation.
+The biggest advantage of getting married in Vieques is your ability to make your wedding feel like it's happening far, far away in paradise when you're still in the United States.

 Sandy Malone is the owner of Sandy Malone Weddings & Events and author of How to Plan Your Own Destination Wedding: Do-It-Yourself Tips from an Experienced Professional.
 Sandy is the star of TLC's reality show Wedding Island, about her destination wedding planning company, Weddings in Vieques.